huggingface/blog/opinion-classification-with-kili.md

 As we can see from above, the model's performance is kind of understandable.
 Positive scores are dominantly higher than the others, just like the sentimental analysis graph shows.

-As it comes to the categories I've defined before, it seems that the model predicts most of the reviews are about users' experiences (excluding experiences related to other categories):
+As it comes to the categories defined before, it seems that the model predicts most of the reviews are about users' experiences (excluding experiences related to other categories):

 ![](assets/59_opinion-classification-with-kili/16.png)